Tips for Kittens

 Kittens actually need more of certain nutrients than adult cats, including taurine and DHA (the latter an omega-3 fatty acid important for brain and eye development), plus bone-building vitamins/minerals that make up a strong skeleton/bones/immune system.

-Kitten vs Adult Cat Food: Key Points
+Can Kittens have Adult Cat Food: Key Points

 Cat food is developed to be suited for cats with different life stages.
 Kitten food consists mostly of: